 Business Management and Entrepreneurship

-This module enables you to develop an advanced, factual and conceptual knowledge base in contemporary Business Management and Entrepreneurship theory.
-It will enable you to have a stronger understanding of the business environment you are about to enter.
+In this module you will learn to develop an advanced, factual, and conceptual knowledge base in contemporary Business Management and Entrepreneurship theory.

 Teaching and work-related learning

 We adopt an active blended learning approach, meaning you will experience a combination of face-to-face and online learning during your time at LJMU.
 This enables you to experience a rich and diverse learning experience and engage fully with your studies.
 Our approach ensures that you can easily access support from your personal tutor, either by meeting them on-campus or via a video call to suit your needs.